Skip to main content

 Afternoon

-Walking back across the bridge over the Merced River, a sense of déjà vu comes over me but quickly dissipates as we hook a right to follow the river.
+Walking back across the bridge over the Merced River, a sense of déjà vu comes over us but quickly dissipates as we hook a right to follow the river.
 This trail merges with the John Muir Trail and borders the northern banks of the river for just over two miles before crossing the Vernal Fall Bridge along the river’s southern edge.
-Even without a drop of water flowing from the falls, it is hard to not be impressed by the natural wonders covering the landscape: Giant rocks meet wild grasses, trees line the tops of sheer granite rock faces, and dirt holds everything together while moss finds a home along the hillsides.
+Even without a drop of water flowing from the falls, it is hard not to be impressed by the natural wonders covering the landscape: Giant rocks meet wild grasses, trees line the tops of sheer granite rock faces, and dirt holds everything together while moss finds a home along the hillsides.

 The trip takes about two hours, and before we know it, we’re back at the campsite.
 The hours pass so quickly in Yosemite, and though there is so much left to see, it is incredibly apparent that there is no way we can experience it all in one weekend.
 Multiple trips and dozens more hikes in Yosemite are in our near future, but for now, it’s time to rest our legs for a little while as we drive out to see the famous panoramas of Yosemite from Tunnel View.

-Due to the one-way road surrounding the valley, this excursion takes significantly more effort from Northside Drive; once you complete the rest of the loop, Pohono Bridge takes you back down Southside Drive, where it’s possible to turn onto the 41 for Wawona Road.
-After taking this road down to Wawona Tunnel, we find a parking spot and take the Artist Point trail up to Old Inspiration Point for a less-crowded view.
-The way up is a steady incline along the Pohono Trail, but the elevation gain provides unbelievable sights across the valley, without nearly as many people.
+The way up is a steady incline along the Pohono Trail, but the elevation gain provides unbelievable sights across the valley without nearly as many people.
 But with the sun threatening to set soon, we return to the car without finishing the 2.3-mile out-and-back trail.
-We are surprised to find fewer people in the parking lot on our way back, especially with golden hour beginning to hit Half Dome and El Capitan.
+We were surprised to find fewer people in the parking lot on our way back, especially with Golden Hour beginning to hit Half Dome and El Capitan.
 With our hearts full, we return to our tent for some rest.

 Evening